'March for Our Lives' gun control rally to draw thousands across US: Everything you need to know

 Coming to that realization was the “most difficult thing to deal with," Boan said.
 "I knew someone who was capable to inflict that kind of damage."

-But Boan has since channeled her emotions -- which have ranged from sadness, to fear, to anger, she said -- into activism.
+But Boan has since channeled her emotions -- which have ranged from sadness to fear to anger -- into activism.

 “I wanted to do something even though I couldn’t be there [Parkland],” she said.